 BEVERLEY

-While still a student, she was picked to front The Levee Breakers, a jug band featuring Mac McGann and Johnny Joyce, who played the folk circuit in south east England.
+While still a student, she was picked to front The Levee Breakers, a jug band featuring Mac McGann and Johnny Joyce, who played the south-east England folk circuit.

-At the age of 16 she recorded her first single "Babe I'm Leaving You", which was released on the Parlophone label in 1965.
+At 16, Beverley recorded her first single, “Babe I’m Leaving You,” released on Parlophone in 1965.

-Martyn was then signed as a solo artist to the Deram Records label.
+She was then signed as a solo artist to Deram Records.

 (Thanks to Ronen G. @ "Fly Records")